fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Ex7ibm.md

 # Exercise 3: Data Engineering Ingest Data in Fabric with Fabric Copilot

+### Estimated Duration: 80 minutes

+## Overview

 In the exercise, you will create a simple data pipeline to bring in customer sales data.
 You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.

-### Estimated Duration: 80 minutes

 ## Lab objectives